 Bonus offer of securities

-Let’s go back to the first example described in this section - a Ford dealership advertises they’ll give customers 100 shares of Ford common stock for free with the purchase of a new Ford truck.
-Legally speaking, the advertisement would be considered an offer of securities, and a securities sale would occur if a customer accepted the offer.
+Back to the Ford example: if a dealership advertises that it will give customers 100 shares of Ford common stock for free with the purchase of a new Ford truck, that advertisement is legally an offer of securities.
+If a customer accepts the deal, a sale of securities has occurred.

 Gift of assessable stock

-You’ve probably never heard of assessable stock because it hasn’t been in existence for decades.
-Regardless, it’s covered in the USA, and therefore you could see exam questions on this defunct security.
+You’ve probably never heard of assessable stock because it hasn’t been used for decades.
+It’s still covered in the USA, so it can still appear on the exam.

 Warrants, rights, derivatives, and convertibles